shokinn/hetzner-ddns-for-mikrotik/README.md

 # hetzner-ddns-for-mikrotik

-This Mikrotik RouterOS script for updating DNS entries via Hetzner's DNS API.
+This Mikrotik RouterOS **7** script for updating DNS entries via Hetzner's DNS API.

+The script is currently only compatible with **RouterOS 7**!
+RouterOS 6 is currently not supported.

 ## Table of Contents